DataDog/chaos-controller/README.md

 ### Targeting

 The `Disruption` custom resource helps you to target the pods/nodes you want to be affected by the failures.
 This is done by a [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
 This selector will find all the pods/nodes matching the specified labels in the `Disruption` resource namespace and will affect either all of them or some of them *randomly* depending on the `count` value specified in the resource.
-For those who have pods with multiple containers and want to target a container in specific, the `container` value can be used to identify which container (by name) to target within the pod.
-By default the first container is targeted.
+For those who have pods with multiple containers and want to target specific containers, the `containers` array can be used to identify which containers (by name) to target within the pod.
+By default all containers are targeted.
+If any specified target container is not found in the container list for all targeted pod (e.x. a typo), the disruption will fail.

 Depending on the [disruption level](#level), the selector will be applied to pods or nodes.